Kiddush: Rituals

 The text of the Friday night kiddush begins with a passage from Genesis 2:1–3, as a testimony to God's creation of the world and cessation of work on the seventh day.
 Some people stand during the recital of these Biblical verses (even if they sit for kiddush), since according to Jewish law testimony must be given standing.

 There are different customs regarding sitting or standing while reciting kiddush depending on communal and family tradition.

 Some Hasidic and Sephardic Jews pour small amounts of water into the wine before kiddush on Friday night.
 This is done either to commemorate the old custom of "mixing of the wine" in the days when wine was too strong to be drunk without dilution, or to infuse the water (wine?) with the quality of mercy which is symbolized by water (wine?).

 Since the Shabbat morning kiddush is rabbinically rather than biblically mandated, it has a lesser status than the Friday night kiddush.
 Its name Kiddusha Rabba (קידושא רבא, "The Great Kiddush"), first mentioned in the Talmud, is euphemistic.
 There are different versions for the kiddush on Sabbath morning, and it is generally shorter than the Friday night kiddush.
 Originally, this kiddush consisted only of the blessing over the wine.
 Later, additional verses related to Shabbat were added.
-However, there are a wide variety of customs as to which verse are recited, and in some liberal congregations no verses at all are recited.
+However, there are a wide variety of customs as to which verse are recited, and in some communities no verses at all are recited.
+Some communities have a similarly brief Kiddush for the third Sabbath meal as well, made in the middle of the meal.

 Text

 Other variations

 On Rosh Hashanah, the night Kiddush is similar to that of the other festivals.
 Where it differs, it is usually to follow the pattern of middle blessing of the Amidah.
 (An example is the concluding formula "Blessed are You, the LORD, King over the entire world, Who sanctifies [the Sabbath,] Israel, and the Day of Remembrance.")
 During the day, the verses Psalms 81:4–5 (Ashkenazi) or Numbers 10:10 (Sephardic) are recited prior to the blessing over wine.
 Many also say the festival verses (usually first), and on Shabbat all recite the relevant verses (see above) at the very beginning.

 On Yom Kippur, being a fast day, no kiddush is recited, even by one who will be eating for medical reasons, and even on Shabbat.

+On the first two nights of Sukkot, the blessing leishev ba-sukkah is recited at the end of Kiddush, after she-hechiyanu.
+On the second night in the Diaspora, some switch the order and recite leishev before she-hechiyanu.
+During the daytime kiddush, leishev is recited after the blessing on wine, before drinking.
+On the Sabbath of Chol Hamoed of Sukkot, leishev is recited at the end of kiddush.